 Unlike flip tricks or any complicated skill that requires a set of protective gear, skateboard turning only calls for you to be comfortable with what you wear.
 You will start practicing in huge spaces until you perfect this skill.
 So, joint supports like knee pads and wrist guards may not be necessary.

 The only thing you have to wear when practicing skateboard steering is something that will let you move freely.
 It could be a loose shirt and pants.
-Also, don’t forget to wear shoes that are most comfortable for you.
+Also, don’t forget to wear socks and shoes that are most comfortable for you.
 The goal with these pieces of clothing is to let you move your arms, knees, shoulders, and any body part without difficulty.

 While you can use almost any skateboard to turn in your desired direction, it would still be best to use the most appropriate one.
 That way, learning the skill won’t seem too hard for you.